-and Social Change
+Cultivating Community Involvement, Advocacy, and Social Change

 The Barb Schmidt Fellowship aims to provide student leaders with a platform to develop the skills and knowledge needed to initiate, execute, and sustain a social movement.
-The Barb Schmidt Fellowship gives students hands on experience through peer mentorship and workshops led by social influencers and FAU faculty.
+The fellowship gives students hands on experience through peer mentorship and workshops led by social influencers and FAU faculty.
 Students will learn key professional and technical skills that are essential for driving social change.
 After exploring the workings of social movements and gaining the expertise needed, students will then work on their own project of choice, which will be presented at the end of the fellowship and launched as a real intervention related to the project’s goals.
 All of this is underpinned by a strong ethos of mindfulness, the necessity for activism to include self-care and sustainable expenditures of physical and emotional energy, in order to have maximum impacts.

-Fall Class: SPC 4930 Communication and Social Change (3 Credits)
+Fall Class: SPC 3632 Communication and Social Change (3 Credits)

 Spring Class: POS 3950 Community Activism in Practice (3 Credits)

-During the Spring semester, Fellows will attend class one Saturday per month from 9 a.m. to 2 p.m. at FAU.
-Students will work individually or in teams to design and implement a socially-engaged service learning project.
+During the Spring semester, Fellows will attend class one-two Saturdays per month from 9 a.m. to 3 p.m.
+Students will work in teams to design and implement a socially-engaged service learning project.
 They will create a project portfolio to include all aspects of social movement development and implementation and prepare it for launch at the end of the semester.
 Curriculum will provide further development of skills and knowledge for this stage of the project.
-Students will also be expected to work with an established non-profit whose mission aligns with their chosen project for at least five hours per month.
+The Fellowship will end in early May with a launch event during which each project is presented.